Easy furniture update with chalk paint

 How to paint wooden furniture with chalk paint?

 Well, it’s really easy.
 Just wipe off the dust and dirt and start painting!

 One coat of paint will most likely be enough on any wooden piece.
 One coat was enough with this sewing machine table.
 And that was the case, even though I went from varnished brown to lighter gray.
 Unbelievable!

 The paint is so thick and chalky that it’s just amazing to see the transformation immediately.
 Just paint from side to side, brush stroke by brush stroke, and be amazed!

 And there’s even more to it.
 Chalk paint also covers up little cracks just like that.
 If your piece has bigger bumps or cracks, you should sand it before painting.
 At least, if you’re going for a smoother look.

-It’s so easy to paint with chalk paint.
+It’s just too easy to paint with chalk paint.
 It won’t drip that much and doesn’t splash around.
-And even if you do make a little mess, then just wipe it off with a wet rag.
-It’ll come off even if it’s already dry.
-So, no worries about making a mess.
+And even if you do make a little mess, you can just wipe it off with a wet rag.
+It’ll come off even if it’s already dried.
+So, no worries about making a mess 🙂

 Here are the pros & reasons why I love chalk paint: